KancilMocap/kancilmocap.github.io/kijang/index.md

 Kijang is the main backend that would be use to process all the sensory inputs and convert them into motion outputs.

-## TCP Protocol
+## Modular TCP Information Transfer Protocol

-The following pages contain information about the protocol for packets that are used to transfer information between Kijang and other application in the communication port.
+The following pages contain information about the protocol for packets that are used to transfer information via a single TCP port.

 - [Protocol](./tcp-protocol)
 - [System Modules](./tcp-module-system)
 - [KancilMocap Modules](./tcp-module-kancilmocap)
 - [Module Implementations](./tcp-module-implementations)

+All servers that use the TCP protocol are expected to handle requests from clients for codes in the system module and respond accordingly.
+Similarly, this protocol is not limited in its usage within the KancilMocap system, and can be used to transfer data between other applications on the same server and client.

 ## Sensory Protocols